Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/properties-for-dlists.md

 }
 ```

 A property tree can be of arbitrary depth.
 Effectively, the property tree defines the [JSON Schema](https://json-schema.org/) for an object, which we will refer to as a Kind 9999 Object (K9O).
-At some point it will make more sense to construct the data as a K9O that validates against this JSON Schema, then stringify the K9O and put that into the `content` field, list this:
+At some point it will make more sense to construct the data as a K9O that validates against this JSON Schema, then stringify the K9O and put that into the `content` field, like this:

 The Kind 9999 Object for Spot: